Mitch Garver Player Props: Rangers vs. Red Sox

 Mitch Garver At The Plate

-- Garver is hitting .238 with four doubles, three home runs and nine walks.
+- Garver is hitting .256 with five doubles, four home runs and 11 walks.

-- He has hit a long ball in two of 23 games played this year, and in 3.4% of his plate appearances.
+- Garver has reached base via a hit in 15 games this season (of 24 played), and had multiple hits in six of those games.

-- Garver has driven in a run in eight games this season (34.8%), including one multiple-RBI game.
+- He has homered in 12.5% of his games this year, and 4.3% of his trips to the dish.

-- In eight games this season (34.8%), he has scored, including multiple runs twice.
+- In nine games this year (37.5%), Garver has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.